browserengineering/book/book/visual-effects.md

 ```

 Next, we need to create an SDL window, instead of a Tkinter window,
-inside the Browser.
+inside the `Browser`.
 Here's the SDL incantation:

 ``` {.python}
 class Browser: